justicephysics/humanos2.0/challenges.md

 - **LinkedIn:** [Kumar Justice Physics](https://www.linkedin.com/in/kumar-justice-physics-501b5a69/)
 - **GitHub:** [justicephysics/humanos2.0](https://github.com/justicephysics/humanos2.0)

-The Virtual Nalanda is not a museum.
+The Justice Physics Nalanda is not a museum.
 It is a workshop.
 And every great workshop starts with a clear list of problems to be solved.

 ---